Netball in Australia

-Netball, at the time called "women's basketball" (distinct from the form of basketball played by women), was introduced to Australia reportedly as early as 1897, although most sources agree that it was established in that country around the start of the 20th century.
-Interstate competition began in 1924, with the All-Australia Women's Basketball Association formed in 1927.
-An All-Australian Tournament, later called the Australian National Championships, was first contested between states in 1928, when it was won by Victoria.
-During the 1930s in Australia, much of the participation in netball at universities was not organised, and players were not required to register.
-It was believed that this was a positive for Netball as it allowed people to participate who might not have participated otherwise.
+Netball—initially called "women's basketball" (distinct from the form of basketball played by women)—was reportedly introduced to Australia as early as 1897, although most sources agree it was formally established around the start of the 20th century.
+Interstate competition began in 1924, with the All-Australia Women's Basket Ball Association formed in 1927.
+An All-Australian Tournament, later called the Australian National Netball Championships, was first contested between states in 1928, when it was won by Victoria.
+During the 1930s, university participation was largely unorganised, and players were not required to register.
+This was viewed positively, as it encouraged participation from those who might not have otherwise played.
 Australia's national team toured England in 1957.
-This tour resulted in a number of Commonwealth countries meeting together in order to try to standardize the rules of the game.
-The sport's name "netball" became official in Australia in 1940.
+This tour resulted in a number of Commonwealth countries meeting to standardise the rules of the game.
+The sport officially adopted the name "netball" in Australia in 1970.

-In Australia 80% of all netball played is played at netball clubs.
-The number of Netball Clubs around Australia has been in decline since the 1940s.
-Between 1985 and 2003, only two Western Australian towns decreased the distance that Netball players had to travel in order to compete; these towns were Brookton and Pingelly.
-Prior to the creation of the trans-Tasman ANZ Championship in 2013, the National Netball League was the major competition in Australia.
-It included teams from the Australian Capital Territory, New South Wales, Queensland, Victoria, South Australia and Western Australia.
-After the 2016 ANZ Championship season, Netball Australia pulled out of that competition and established the Super Netball league as the country's new top league.
+In Australia, 80% of all netball is played at clubs.
+The number of netball clubs nationwide has been in decline since the 1940s.
+Between 1985 and 2003, only two Western Australian towns—Brookton and Pingelly—decreased the distance players had to travel to compete.
+Prior to the creation of the trans-Tasman ANZ Championship in 2008, the National Netball League was the major competition in Australia.
+It included teams from the Australian Capital Territory, New South Wales, Queensland, Victoria, South Australia, and Western Australia.
+After the 2016 ANZ Championship season, Netball Australia withdrew from that competition and established Super Netball as the country's new premier domestic league.

-The Netball demographic profile is a 18 to 24 year old, unmarried, Australian-born, female who is employed full-time.
-The average Netball player in New South Wales has played the game for 10.8 years.
-Most New South Wales based school-aged Netball players play at school and with friends.
-Girls from non-English speaking backgrounds were more likely to play for fun than their English speaking counterparts, who often played for their school or parents.
-Non-English speaking girls were less likely to have mothers who played netball, 18.2%, compared to 35.2% for their English speaking counterparts.
-Most New South Wales based adult players played netball for fun, and for the physical benefits of the sport.
+The typical netball demographic is an 18- to 24-year-old, unmarried, Australian-born woman employed full-time.
+The average player in New South Wales has played the game for 10.8 years.
+Most New South Wales–based school-aged players participate at school and with friends.
+Girls from non-English-speaking backgrounds were found to be more likely to play for fun than their English-speaking counterparts, who often played for their school or parents.
+They were also less likely to have mothers who played netball (18.2%, compared with 35.2% for English-speaking girls).
+Most New South Wales–based adult players engage with the sport for fun and its physical benefits.

-The country has hosted several major important international netball events including:
+The country has hosted several major international netball events, including: